bystrogenomics/bystro/README.md

 ## Applications in Proteomics

-For proteomics analyses, we have 4 modular steps that can be applied alone or combined together:
+For proteomics analyses, we have 4 modular steps that can be applied alone or combined:

 1. Imputation
     - Recommended if there are missing values within your data, demo here: [Soft Impute Demo](python/python/bystro/examples/Demo_Imputing_Missing_Data.ipynb)